 Sustainability-related Disclosures

-The information contained on this page relates to the Sustainable Finance Disclosures Regulation (SFDR).
-The documents below provide information on products which promote environmental and/or social characteristics within the meaning of Article 8 SFDR or have a sustainable investment objective within the meaning of Article 9 SFDR.
-This page also contains a summary of how we approach Sustainability Preferences.
-The information on this page is relevant to clients of the J.P.
-Morgan SE branches which are subject to the SFDR product-level disclosure requirements, i.e. all J.P.
-Morgan SE clients with the exception of JPMSE London branch clients
+The information in this section is relevant to all J.P.
+Morgan SE clients, with the exception of J.P.
+Morgan SE London branch clients.
+The documents below provide information on products that promote environmental and/or social characteristics within the meaning of Article 8 of the EU Sustainable Finance Disclosure Regulation (SFDR) or have a sustainable investment objective within the meaning of Article 9 SFDR.
+This section also contains a summary of how we approach Sustainability Preferences.

 European Union (EU) governments and business leaders believe that one of the best ways to achieve their sustainability goals is to encourage capital to flow towards efforts that promote and enable a more sustainable economy.
 Many investors also support this objective, but often lack enough information to assess and compare sustainable investment options on the basis of how they are aligned to their investment goals.